If your struggling with Anger Management issues, please take our survey to see the severity

 It is common for these people have a need for a large boundary of safe space around them which is at odds with how the majority of society engages in social dynamics.
 Other people appear unsafe as they appear to “invade your space” when in fact they are operating from what is regarded as safe neutral space to a majority of others.

 The issue is that as children the appropriate safe boundaries and lessons on social engagement failed to be learnt and the person is now socially dislocated.
-Such a person will typically exhibit accompanying awkward behaviours in social settings and so may set themselves up for bullying or teasing or rejection.
+Such a person will typically exhibit accompanying awkward human behaviour traits in social settings and so may set themselves up for bullying or teasing or rejection.
 This outcome will only reinforce their conclusions about life and others being unsafe.

 One of the real problems is that such people fail to see their role in such dynamics and effectively become victims to life circumstances because of it.
 They may communicate a verbal “yes” when in fact they want to say “no” but do not.
 They sabotage their own rights by not being able to communicate their needs and wants when it is appropriate to do so.

 This is normally an indication of a person who had no right or no safety in saying “no” as a child to their parents or teachers.
-Physical or mental/emotional abuse may have resulted for that child and so now they say “yes” even as their bodies go into fear and trauma.
+Physical or mental/emotional abuse may have resulted for that child and so now they say “yes” even as their bodies go into fear and trauma, this has become increasingly common in today’s society.

 As adults they may blame the other person and become a victim to them at the same time which is not the complete truth of whatever dynamic has occurred.
 They will claim the other person is unsafe, untrustworthy, rude, bullying or oafish but yet they will not see how they needed to communicate their needs and wants but did not do so.